slackhq/backend-interview-prerequisites/java/README.md

 2. Check that you have correct java and maven versions installed
 3. Try running tests via maven CLI versus runnging them from IDE

-If all else fails, please file an issue against this repository containing the details of your operating system and any relevant stacktraces.
+If all else fails, please reach out to your recruiting coordinator and include the details of your operating system and any relevant stacktraces.
+You may also file an issue against this repository.